Exceptional Responders Initiative: Questions and Answers

 Yes.
 In the case that sparked this initiative, mutations in genes called TSC1 and NF2, which result in a loss of function (the genes are defective and don’t produce an active protein product), were detected in a patient with a form of bladder cancer.
 This person had a complete response that lasted more than two years in a clinical trial of everolimus, an agent targeting a molecular pathway that is regulated by the TSC1 and NF2 genes.
 Separately, investigators sequenced tumors from 96 other individuals with high-grade bladder cancer, and found five additional TSC1 gene mutations.
 They then sequenced tumors from 13 patients with bladder cancer who had received everolimus, and found that three of four patients with TSC1 gene mutations had some tumor shrinkage in response to receiving everolimus, whereas eight of nine patients whose tumor progressed did not have such a mutation (Ref: Iyer, et al. Genome Sequencing Identifies a Basis for Everolimus Sensitivity.
 Science.
 Oct 12, 2012.
 Vol. 338, No. 6104, pg.
 221).
 This example demonstrates how exceptional responders could help identify novel or known molecular abnormalities that are likely to be predictive of response to agents with targets in a relevant biological pathway.

 Investigators who have tissue from a potential exceptional responder should send an email to NCIExceptionalResponders@mail.nih.gov.
-The email should include a short description of the case, without patient identifiers; information about whether tissue collected before the exceptional response is available; whether informed consent was given to use tissue for research; and the patient’s vital status.
+The email should include a short description of the case, the response observed and its duration, as well as the treatment associated with the exceptional response.
+This should be sent without patient identifiers.
+Also needed are: information about whether tissue collected before the exceptional response is available; whether informed consent was given to use tissue for research; and the patient’s vital status.

-An NCI panel will review the information submitted within 2 weeks.
+An NCI panel will review the information submitted within a month .
 If the case is provisionally accepted, the investigator will be asked to obtain IRB approval (either local IRB or accept the NCI CIRB approval), execute a material transfer agreement (MTA) with the Biospecimen Core Resource facility, provide clinical data, submit the tumor tissue (and non-tumor tissue, if available), and execute a contract to receive reimbursement.
 The investigator will also be asked to submit patient and clinical data to Medidata Rave, a Web-based clinical data management system used for capturing, managing, and reporting clinical research data.
 This system will allow investigators to record patient information (visit, lab, and adverse event data) using forms that are customized for the study.
+The proposer of the exceptional responder case is invited to be part of the Analysis Working Group for that case.

 Specimens cannot be accepted directly from patients.
 Patients who believe they may be exceptional responders should contact their physicians or clinical trialists to see if they can assist in submitting tissue for consideration.